 In addition, it’s important to remember that EAs and Chief EAs aren’t the decision-makers.
 Instead, the team is a support system, handing clear information to those who make the decisions.

-Overcoming the 3 Deadly Challenges
+Overcoming Enterprise Architecture's 3 Deadly Challenges

-These 3 challenges are intertwined.
+These three challenges are intertwined.
 The bigger the organization, the more the politics, and the harder it is to work.
 While there isn’t a silver bullet, you can overcome them with hard work and better communication.

 While communication can be challenging, there is no other choice.
 It’s part of the job.
 Remember to: